Nikolay Kolyada: Life and career

+In 2022, he was awarded the academic title of docent at the Ekaterinburg State Theatre Institute.
+In 2023, he became a professor at the Ekaterinburg State Theatre Institute.

-Kolyada is a prolific playwright.
+Kolyada was a prolific playwright.
 In 2006, Kolyada told a reporter, "I've written 90 plays.
-Thirty of them are good."
+Thirty of them are good".
 By 2010, the count of his plays exceeded 100.

+He also worked in television, hosting the authorial programme Black Cashbox on Sverdlovsk State Television and Radio Company, and in 2002 hosted the programme My World on the Russia-K channel.

+On 14 January 2014, Kolyada was removed from a flight from Yekaterinburg to Moscow at Koltsovo Airport due to intoxication.

-As a director, Kolyada is known for stark and dramatic productions using minimalist scenery and a stylized performance style.
+As a director, Kolyada was known for stark and dramatic productions using minimalist scenery and a stylized performance style.
 Critic John Freedman described the design of one production as typical of Kolyada's approach.
-He wrote, "The use of water and the sheet of plastic are characteristic of Kolyada’s theatre art: the barest of devices, the simplest of objects, the most powerful of effects."
+He wrote, "The use of water and the sheet of plastic are characteristic of Kolyada’s theatre art: the barest of devices, the simplest of objects, the most powerful of effects".
 Moscow News critic Irina Korneeva Vremya wrote in 2002 that she found his directing style to be "touching," but repetitive, and ultimately "artless," writing that "an abundance of superfluous detail and endless strolls across the stage to music are no style.
-They are a disaster."
+They are a disaster".

-In 2012, Kolyada came under fire when he declared his support Russian president Vladimir Putin's 2012 presidential campaign, saying that Putin was the best of the available candidates.
+In 2012, Kolyada came under fire when he declared his support for Vladimir Putin's 2012 presidential campaign, saying that Putin was the best of the available candidates.
 Kolyada was the target of what the BBC described as a "massive bullying campaign" due to his support of Russian president Vladimir Putin.
 Kolyada's blog was overrun with comments attacking his views, and his theater was papered over with bills for a fake performance.

 Kolyada's theater company planned a United States tour in 2017, but the tour was cancelled due to diplomatic tensions between the United States and Russia, and the unavailability of travel visas after the United States withdrew over 1,200 diplomatic personnel from Russia.
 The company was to bring three of its productions to America: The Twelve Chairs; Violin, Tambourine, and Iron; and Baba Chanel.
 Interfax reported that the company lost on the cancellation.

-Kolyada is often associated with the Russian New Drama movement, though he rejects that label.
+Kolyada was often associated with the Russian New Drama movement, though he rejected that label.

+Kolyada died on 2 March 2026 in Yekaterinburg at the age of 68, after being hospitalised with bilateral pneumonia.